Everything You Need to Know About the Basics of Restaurant Management

 The Customer Is Always Right

 Always.
 It's the golden rule of any business.
-Even if you don’t agree with a customer’s complaint, how you handle it will determine whether the customer comes back.
+Even if you disagree with a customer’s complaint, how you handle the situation will determine whether the customer comes back.

 Restaurant Job Expectations Should Be Clear to Staff

-From the waitstaff to the house kitchen staff, each person needs to be the best at his or her job if your restaurant is going to run smoothly.
+From the waitstaff to the house kitchen staff, finding the best person for each role will help your restaurant run smoothly.

 Restaurants Need Advertising